JeevanJoshi4434/ML-Recognized-ECommerce-App/README.md

 # Application
-A platform to scan Image/Link and scrab details and make a product automatically.
+A platform to scan Image/Link and scrab details and List a product automatically.
+It categorizes products in different sections also you can explore products by clicking in brand name or category.
+The analyzation results are dependent on GenAI.
 ## Installation
 ```bash
 git clone https://github.com/JeevanJoshi4434/ML-Recognized-ECommerce-App.git